Robert Ruark

 Robert Ruark (December 29, 1915 in Wilmington, North Carolina – July 1, 1965 in London, England) was an American author, syndicated columnist, and big game hunter.

 Early life

-Born Robert Chester Ruark, Jr., to Charlotte A. Ruark and Robert C. Ruark, a bookkeeper for a wholesale grocery, young Ruark grew up in Wilmington, North Carolina.
+Born Robert Chester Ruark Jr., to Charlotte A. Ruark and Robert C. Ruark, a bookkeeper for a wholesale grocery, young Ruark grew up in Wilmington, North Carolina.
 His brother, David, was adopted, and little is known about him.
 The Ruark family was deeply affected by the Depression, but still managed to send Robert to college.
 He graduated early from New Hanover High School, and enrolled in the University of North Carolina at Chapel Hill at age 15.
-His studies included a few journalism classes but did not gain a degree.
+His studies included a few journalism classes but he did not gain a degree.

 Early career

 In the 1930s, Ruark was fired from an accounting job in the Works Progress Administration, and did a hitch in the United States Merchant Marine.
 He worked for two small town newspapers in North Carolina: the Hamlet News Messenger and, later, the Sanford Herald.

 In 1936, Ruark moved to Washington, D.C., and was hired as a copy boy for The Washington Daily News, a Scripps-Howard newspaper.
 In just a few months he was the paper's top sports reporter.

 During World War II, Ruark was commissioned an ensign in the United States Navy, and served ten months as a gunnery officer on Atlantic and Mediterranean convoys.